 The abscess is formed by an infection in your mouth, which is then covered by fluids in your gum tissue next to the compromised tooth.
 Since the abscess is caused by an infection, the patient should begin taking antibiotics as soon as possible to stop the infection inside.
 An untreated infection can cause more serious health hazards and can be fatal if untreated.
 Releasing the infection into the rest of the body before it is treated with antibiotics can also create a very dangerous situation.

 Remember, the bubble you felt was just a result of a deeper problem in the tooth.
-You can release the pressure of the abscess at home, but if you do not go to a dentist to address the root problem of your tooth, the abscess will simply come back!
-Normally, a tooth in this condition will require a filling, a root canal, or an extraction of the tooth, which need to be performed by a licensed dentist.
-The need for a dentist visit causes many people affected by an abscess to search for affordable dental care.
+You can release the pressure of the abscess at home, but if you do not go to a dentist to address the root problem of your tooth, the abscess will come back!
+If the infection goes untreated, it can pose a threat to your overall health.
+Normally, a tooth in this condition will require a filling, a root canal, or an extraction of the tooth, all of which need to be performed by a licensed dentist.
+The need for a dental visit causes many people affected by an abscess to search for affordable dental care.

 Affordable dental care can prove to be difficult to find, but it is not impossible.
 Many affordable dental care plans can reduce the cost of dental work substantially.
 Also, many dentists will offer discounts to people who do not have insurance to supply more help to patients in financial need.

 However, even if there is not a good affordable dental care option in your immediate area, the inward problem of your infected tooth must be addressed.
-As the actual abscess in your gums can cause a large amount of pain and discomfort, these home remedies can help treat the pain -- but are still no substitute for affordable dental care from a professional dentist.
+As the actual abscess in your gums can cause a large amount of pain and discomfort, these home remedies can only help treat the pain -- there is still no substitute for treatment by a professional dentist.